Advance-Technologies-Foundation/globalsearch-cli/README.md

 ##  Get started

-### Run on client server with global search services greater than or equal to 2.0.0 version
+### Run on client linux server with global search services, greater than or equal to 2.0.0 version

 ```
 docker run -it --rm \